git4dcc/RTB_E10/firmware/_Readme.txt

 Note:
 	R/P	can only be installed using UPDI.
-	B/F/U	can either be installed remotely or using VT100 over the debug IF.
+	B/F/U/E	can either be installed remotely or using VT100 over the debug IF.

 -----------------------------

 Change log:

 	Feb/19/2024 - initial version
+	Feb/23/2024 - added 'E' eeprom description